sstsimulator/sst-macro/docs/manual/manual.md

 *Figure 20: Application Activity (Fixed-Time Quanta; FTQ) for Simple MPI Test Suite*

-### Section 3.11: Fixed-Time Quanta Charts<a name="sec:tutorials:ftq"></a>

-Another way of visualizing application activity is a fixed-time quanta (FTQ) chart.
+**Fixed-Time Quanta Charts** \label{sec:tutorials:ftq} Another way of visualizing application activity is a fixed-time quanta (FTQ) chart.
 While the call graph gives a very detailed profile of what code regions are most important for the application, they lack temporal information.
 The FTQ histogram gives a time-dependent profile of what the application is doing (Figure [20](#fig:ftq)).
 This can be useful for observing the ratio of communication to computation.
 It can also give a sense of how "steady" the application is, i.e. if the application oscillates between heavy computation and heavy communication or if it keeps a constant ratio.
 In the simple example, Figure [20](#fig:ftq), we show the FTQ profile of a simple MPI test suite with random computation mixed in.
 In general, communication (MPI) dominates.
 However, there are a few compute-intensive and memory-intensive regions.

 The FTQ visualization is activated by another input parameter